-Sacramento and San Diego, totaling 800 miles with up to 24 stations.
+lands.
+By 2029, the system will run from San Francisco to the Los Angeles basin in under three hours at speeds capable of over 200 miles per hour.
+The system will eventually extend to Sacramento and San Diego, totaling 800 miles with up to 24 stations.
 In addition, the Authority is working with regional partners to implement a state-wide rail modernization plan that will invest billions of dollars in local and regional rail lines to meet the state's 21st century transportation needs.

-- 2. Acquisition of Property via Eminent Domain.
+- 2. Summary of Amendments.
+The August 6, 2018 amendment deletes a code section not related to property tax assessment.
+The June 18, 2018 amendments add provisions related to the High-Speed Rail Authority, including a provision that would allow the Authority access to assessors' records. - 3.
+Acquisition of Property via Eminent Domain.
 Existing law created the High-Speed Rail Authority with specified powers and duties relative to development and implementation of a high-speed train system, including acquisition of rights-of-way through purchase and eminent domain.
-The High-Speed Rail Authority seeks access to assessors' records to help accurately estimate fair market value when acquiring real property for the high-speed rail project. - 3.
+The High-Speed Rail Authority seeks access to assessors' records to help accurately estimate fair market value when acquiring real property for the high-speed rail project. - 4.
 Property Owner Displaced by Government Action.
 California's system of property taxation values property at its 1975 fair market value, with annual increases limited to the inflation rate, as measured by the California Consumer Price Index, or two percent, whichever is less, until the property changes ownership or is newly constructed.
 At the time of the ownership change or completion of new construction, the value of the property for property tax purposes is reassessed based on current market value (called the "base year value").
 Thereafter, the base year value is subject to annual increases for inflation.
 This value is referred to as the "factored base year value."
-Property owners who are displaced from property by governmental action may transfer the taken property's factored base year value to comparable replacement property, allowing the property owner to keep paying property taxes on the same assessed value as they previously paid. - 4.
+Property owners who are displaced from property by governmental action may transfer the taken property's factored base year value to comparable replacement property, allowing the property owner to keep paying property taxes on the same assessed value as they previously paid. - 5.
 Related Legislation.
 Assembly Bill 2425 (Berman) also proposes to amend section 408 to require assessors to transmit information, documents, or records by mail or in electronic format, if available.
 Senate Bill 1307 (Galgiani), which also amends section 408 to allow the High-Speed Rail Authority to obtain or access otherwise confidential information held by the county assessor, was held in the Senate.